applepple/project0.github.io/README.md

 A quick overview of the first assignment of CS50 Web Programming: a simple clone of Google Search, Google Advanced Search and Google Images purely made with HTML and SCSS.

-## Youtube Video
-A short video where I go through the required specifications of the project: https://www.youtube.com/watch?v=VnJctVoojwc

 ## Assignment specification
 - **Pages**.
 Your website should have at least three pages: one for Google Search, one for Google Image Search, and one for Google Advanced Search.
     - On the Google Search page, there should be links in the upper-right of the page to go to Image Search or Advanced Search.
 On each of the other two pages, there should be a link in the upper-right to go back to Google Search.